 The Director is responsible for developing and implementing a public education program designed to advise the public of the risks associated with hazardous materials and appropriate actions to take should an emergency occur in the community and is authorized to issue any public information statements during an emergency period necessary to implement any previously approved contingency plan.
-The Director is designated as the Community Emergency Coordinator (CEC) for Miami-Dade County.
 The Director will coordinate overall emergency operations and support needs with the Florida Division of Emergency Management, state and federal support agencies, and appropriate facility owner/operator.